Skip to content

 )

-As the first argument, Task.run receives the result of action which was called.
+As the first argument, the task receives the result of action which was called.
 Right now only following actions support tasks:

 • package_create